Catch of the Day: Seabrook Fishermen Share their Favorite Spots

 Calling all Fishermen (and women!) 🐟 Have a record breaking catch at Seabrook?
 We’re looking to share the best and the BIGGEST fish caught off our shores.
 DM us a picture of your biggest catch to be featured in our next series.
 Share your tips on how to reel in our next fish in the comments below! photo: @citadelmarineservices #gonefishing #seabrookisland #charlestonlife #letsgofishing

 With so many socially-distant amenities and experiences to enjoy, our local Seabrookers never have a shortage of things to do.
-If you are looking to visit our beautiful barrier island, check out our current COVID-19 policies and available Seabrook Island rentals.
+If you are looking to visit our beautiful barrier island, check out our current available Seabrook Island rentals.